theRookieCoder/bp_logger/README.md

 If you want to install the app by building from source:

-- Install Dart and Flutter SDK on your computer, they're pretty big
+- Install Dart and Flutter SDK on your computer, they're pretty large in size
 - Download the source files using `gh repo clone theRookieCoder/bp_logger`
 - `cd` into the source folder
 - Connect your Android or iPhone using a usb cable (or wirelessly if you know how to do that)
 - Check that Flutter can see your phone by running `flutter devices`
 - Run `flutter run --release`
+- If you run into issues, try running `flutter doctor` and seeing if that helps

 ## Installing

 Currently, BP Logger is not available in any app stores and hence has to sideloaded.

-You can add the [website](https://bp-logger-rookie-coder.web.app) to your homescreen but this takes forever to load and does not perform very well (not that that matters much anyway)
+Alternatively, you can add the [website](https://bp-logger-rookie-coder.web.app) to your homescreen but this takes forever to load and does not perform very well (not that that matters much anyway)

 ### Android